WreckRox/wreckroxcogs/README.md

 # WreckRoxCogs
-This isn't any `actual` cog.
+This aren't any `actual` cog.
 Its mainly used to sync the stuff from my PC to the VPS for SuperBot :^)